 Nevertheless, in practical applications, CPM introduces its own set of challenges.
 The performance of the algorithm can vary significantly with the choice of \( \gamma \), which often requires careful, problem-specific calibration.
 Furthermore, when Leiden is configured to use modularity as its objective function, as is commonly done for compatibility with existing benchmarks, it inherits many of the same limitations as Louvain, including the resolution limit and modularity degeneracy.
 In either case, whether using modularity or CPM, Leiden remains fundamentally a single-objective optimization method.

-Both Louvain and Leiden represent the current state of practice in scalable, modularity-based community detection.
-While they offer practical advantages and have become fact standard in many applications, their reliance on a single optimization criterion limits their expressiveness.
-In particular, they are not designed to capture multiple, potentially conflicting structural properties simultaneously.
-These limitations motivate the investigation of multi-objective optimization strategies, which we explore in the next section.
+Algorithms such as Louvain and Leiden represent the current state of practice in scalable, modularity-based community detection.
+Their combination of simplicity, computational efficiency, and availability in widely used libraries has made them widely adopted solutions in many real-world applications.
+Despite this practical success, their reliance on a single optimization criterion inherently limits their expressiveness.
+In particular, they are not designed to capture multiple, potentially conflicting structural properties simultaneously, nor do they offer the user flexibility in selecting solutions that trade off different qualities such as compactness, separation, or size balance.
+These methods produce only a single partition per execution, often overlooking alternative high-quality solutions that might better suit specific applications or structural goals.
+These limitations motivate the investigation of multi-objective optimization strategies, which aim to overcome the rigidity of single-objective heuristics by generating diverse sets of non-dominated solutions.
+In the following section, we review some of the recent advances in this area and highlight their potential to provide richer structural insights and greater flexibility for real-world community detection.